areumb/hatespeech-offensive/README.md

 There is a possibility that I uploaded wrong files as I have many similar files as I edited many times; if you think it's the case please contact me.
+If you think something is missing, also please let me know.

 HateCheck (Rottger et al. 2021) and an existing extension (Khurana et al. 2025) of HateCheck were re-annotated into 3 classes (hateful, offensive, clean), fixing the latter's annotation errrors.